Achievements in Answer Set Programming: Achievement-Based Answer Set Programming

+One of the advantages of this approach is that comments explaining what is achieved by a group of rules at the beginning of a program help us start testing and debugging it at an early stage, when only a part of the program has been written.
+To this end, we can run an answer set solver to find stable models of the prefix that has has been already written and check that they satisfy the conditions in the available ``achieved'' comments.
+A mismatch would indicate that there is a bug in the rules of the program written so far, or perhaps that the programmer's intentions have not been properly documented in the recorded achievements.

+A complete record of achievement is particularly valuable when it is closely related to the program's specification, because from the completeness of such a record we may be able to conclude that the program is correct.
+For instance, from the completeness of the record of achievement of \ii{NQueens} in Section~\ref{sec:ra} we can conclude that the stable models of that program are in a one-to-one correspondence with solutions to the $n$ queens problem.

+To further illustrate the idea of achievement-based ASP, we present below three ``real life'' ASP programs accompanied by complete, detailed records of achievement.
+The first of them, program \ii{SCA} \cite[Figure~1]{bra12}, generates sequence covering arrays\footnote{A sequence covering array of strength~$t$ is an array of permutations of symbols such that every ordering of any~$t$ symbols appears as a subsequence of at least one row.} of strength~3.
+Our version of \ii{SCA} is slightly different from the original program: the constraint in Line~19 here replaces the pair of rules

-from the original paper by Brain et al.~\cite{bra12}.
-The problem with the original version is that the first rule of the pair may temporarily destroy the irreflexivity of the relation of $\ii{hb}_N$ that was true at the previous step; this property is restored by the second rule.
+The reason why we chose to make this change is that the first of the two rules above may temporarily destroy the irreflexivity of the relation of $\ii{hb}_N$ that was true at the previous step; that property is restored by the second rule.
 That is not in the spirit of the achievement-based approach, which emphasizes the gradual accumulation of properties that we would like to see in the complete program.

+The other two examples are program \ii{Borda}, adapted from \cite[Encoding~1]{cha15}, which encodes the Borda rule for determining the winner in an election with several candidates,\footnote{Each voter ranks the list of candidates in order of preference.
+The candidate ranked last gets zero points; next to last gets one point, and so on.
+The candidate with the most points is the winner.}